-My name is I am a practicing Nutritional Therapist and member of NT Ol (Nutritional Therapists of Ireland)
+My name is am a practicing Nutritional Therapist and member of NTOI (Nut tritional Therapists of Ireland).
+I am the founder and owner of Feel Good Nutrition clinic in Limerick city.

 NTOI represents over 350 professionals who are qualified to give nutritional advice to individuals looking to improve their health.